anishazaveri/Chemical_Genomics_demo/README.md

 ## Overview and Goals

-The overarching goal of this project was to predict mechanism of actions of new drugs by using a library of strains with varying drug susceptibilities as inputs.
+The overarching goal of this project was to predict mechanisms of action of new drugs by using a library of strains with varying drug susceptibilities as input.

 `1-Overview_and_goals.ipynb` provides a detailed explanation of the format of the input data and the specific goals addressed by this dataset.

 `2-Clean_data.ipynb` processes counts_files to cleaned dataframes.
 Each step generates a folder with intermediate files under `Clean_data_outputs`

-`3-QC` performs several QC analysis on the processed data and specifically examines possible reasons behind missing datapoints
+`3-QC` performs several QC analyses on the processed data and examines possible reasons behind missing datapoints

 `4-Model_fitting.ipynb` uses the processed data to fit supervised machine learning models and describes methods for narrowing the number of features required for the analysis.